icaros-usc/pyribs/pinned_reqs/README.md

 # Pinned Requirements

-This directory contains pinned requirements for testing pyribs with the minimum dependencies.
-Each file corresponds to the `install_requires` or one part of the `extras_require` in part of `setup.py`.
+This directory contains pinned requirements for testing pyribs on Python >= 3.7.
+In general, the requirements are as close to the minimum version from `setup.py` as possible.